chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/webview.md

 }
 ```

-Now if you restart VS Code with a cat coding panel open, the panel will be automatically restored in the same editor position.
+Now if you restart Baosky with a cat coding panel open, the panel will be automatically restored in the same editor position.

 ### retainContextWhenHidden